Customer Loyalty Analytics: How To Collect Analytics Data and Drive Retention in SaaS?

 6 Sources to collect data and measure customer loyalty

 Here are 6 key sources you can use to track and measure customer loyalty.

 Customer retention rate

 The customer retention rate refers to the percentage of customers your business retained over a specific period.
-To calculate this metric, divide the number of paying customers at the end of the period by the number of paying customers at the beginning of that period and multiply the ratio by 100.
+To calculate this metric, divide (the number of paying customers at the end of the period minus the number of acquired customers during that period) by the number of paying customers at the beginning of that period and multiply the ratio by 100.